thetillhoff/workshop/docs/labs/lab_2/0_theory.md

 # Theory

-In this lab, we will explore a sample application that uses a database.
+In this lab, you will explore the sample application we'll use in this workshop.

 ## Docker